whitneyburton/portfolios/dan-broadbent-m2.markdown

 * 3: Good use of branches, pull requests, and a project-management tool.

-(evaluation comments)
+Evaluation Comments:
+* One of our views had too much logic, don't query the database in the view.

 #### Little Shop

 * [GitHub URL](https://github.com/rdavid1099/little-shop)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)

 Little Shop was an ecommerce site built with Ruby on Rails.
+In addition to practicing Rails, we got to learn and practice a lot of group colloboration tools.
+The project spec was given to us piece by piece in the form of user stories on waffle.io.
+We also used git workflow with Hound integrated for styling.

 (evaluation comments)